justinchan12138/Alexa_Skills_Kit_Proofreading/README.md

 Service Request (Example):

   {
     "version": "1.0",
     "response": {
       "outputSpeech": {
         "text": "I have sent the correction to the alexa application on your phone.
 Thank you for using this application.", "type": "PlainText"
       },
       "card": {
-      "content": "->This sentence does not start with an uppercase letter\n->Possible spelling mistake found\n", "title": "Correction of: today are very weid"
-    },
-    "reprompt": {
-      "outputSpeech": {
-        "text": "is there anything that I can help you?", "type": "PlainText"
-      }
-    },
-    "speechletResponse": {
-      "outputSpeech": {
-        "text": "I have sent the correction to the alexa application on your phone.
-Thank you for using this application."
-      },
-      "card": {
         "content": "->This sentence does not start with an uppercase letter\n->Possible spelling mistake found\n",